dubey5/Sample_bits/README.md

 - Cassandra Database and how it works and it's related architecture for supporting NoSQL.
 - Also learned databricks and how to create spark script on that.

+Not uploading any project combining all above because facing some errors right now and fixing them so just uploading everything i learned so far.

 For Linear Regression:

 Created a simple notebook piece to read the car details and then finally predict the selling price of the car by training the models from the features provided.